goost/coldtranslation/README.md

 #### Error during start, along the line _Could not load file or assembly 'ColdTranslation[...]' or one of its dependencies.
 Operation is not supported.
 (Exception from HRESULT: 0x80131515)_

-Windows blocks potentialy harmful files from the internet.
+Windows blocks potentially harmful files from the internet.
 After downloading the zip-File it must be _unblocked_.
 `Right-Click -> Properties` and then `Unblock` before extracting.
 See e.g. [this](https://stackoverflow.com/questions/34400546/could-not-load-file-or-assembly-operation-is-not-supported-exception-from-hres)
 question on stackoverflow for more information.